Ghosts (Australian TV series): Premise

 When city couple Kate and Sean inherit Ramshead Manor, a rundown country estate, they see it as a sign for a fresh new start.
-However, after Kate suffers from a near-death experience, she begins to see that the mansion is occupied by ghosts and now must navigate the issues of the ghosts while trying to maintain her normal life with Sean who unfortunately cannot see or hear the ghosts himself.
+But after Kate has a near-death experience, she gains the ability to see and hear ghosts – and discovers there are several living in the mansion.
+Kate must navigate the ghosts' issues while trying to start a hotel business with Sean, who remains unable to see them.

 Production

 In October 2024, an Australian adaptation was first announced for Network 10 and Paramount+ during the network's annual upfronts event, with BBC Studios Australia producing the series.
-Eight episodes were announced to be filmed in Perth, Western Australia and the ghost characters included publican and Irish Great Famine survivor Eileen, naval officer Gideon, early 20th century socialite Miranda, 1980s aerobics instructor Lindy, Chinese-born Australian Gold Rush miner Joon and 90s motorbike gang-member "Satan".
+Eight episodes were announced to be filmed in Perth, Western Australia and the ghost characters included publican and Irish Great Famine survivor Eileen, naval officer Gideon, early-20th century socialite Miranda, 1980s aerobics instructor Lindy, Chinese-born Australian Gold Rush miner Joon and 90s motorbike gang-member "Satan".
 The living characters are played by Tamala Shelton and Rowan Witt.
-The series will premiere on both Network 10 and Paramount+ on 2 November 2025.
+The series premiered on both Network 10 and Paramount+ on 2 November 2025.